brewpi-remix/brewpi-tools-rmx/README.md

 In order to make this work well, I have to make some assumptions about the environment in which this will be run.
 Here I'll try to list some, however I am sure someone will find a way to try something I've not considered.
 Do not over-think this.
 Don't fiddle around with your Pi before running the bootstrap.
 Turn it on, connect to your home network, and go.
 Here's a list of known assumptions made during this project:

  - This has been developed and tested on a Raspberry Pi 3 B+ because that's what I have laying around.
-I have absolutely no reason to believe it would not work on a Zero, 2B, or other versions of the Raspberry PI line.
+I have absolutely no reason to believe it would not work on a Zero, 2B, or other versions of the Raspberry Pi line.
 I've just not tested it.
  - This has been developed and tested on the Raspbian OS.
 Raspbian is based on Debian so using a Debian (or derivative) OS distribution *may* work, however that's not been tested.
 I am not at all sure that it would work on a different flavor of Linux.
  - This has been developed and tested on the Raspbian Stretch distribution.
 If a new distribution for the Raspberry Pi is released it *may* no longer work.
 I hope I've future-proofed it, however the original/core code may have some non future-proofed areas waiting to rear their ugly head (or I may not be as good at future-proofing as I believe.)
  - I've assumed throughout that this is the only function the Pi will handle.
 This is not unique to this project; the original did not support very well differences like multiple chambers, different user, etc.  Theoretically such functionality is trivial to implement, and I might try my hand at it, but not yet.